-The Company has devoted substantially all of its resources to developing its product candidates, including RLY-4008, RLY-2608, GDC-1971 (formerly known as RLY-1971), and RLY-5836, by developing its computation and experimental approaches, building its intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
+The Company has devoted substantially all of its resources to developing its product candidates by developing its computation and experimental approaches, building its intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.

-The Company has incurred net operating losses since inception and had an accumulated deficit of \$1.2 billion as of March 31, 2023.
-The Company expects that its existing cash, cash equivalents, and investments as of March 31, 2023 will enable it to fund its planned operating expenses and capital expenditure requirements for at least one year from the date of the issuance of these condensed consolidated financial statements.
+The Company has incurred net operating losses since inception and had an accumulated deficit of \$1.5 billion as of March 31, 2024.
+The Company expects that its existing cash, cash equivalents, and investments as of March 31, 2024 will enable it to fund its planned operating expenses and capital expenditure requirements for at least one year from the date of the issuance of these condensed consolidated financial statements.
 The future viability of the Company is dependent on its ability to generate cash from operating activities or to raise additional capital to finance its operations.
 The Company's failure to raise capital as and when needed could have a material adverse effect on its financial condition and ability to pursue its business strategies.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into license or collaboration arrangements or obtain government grants.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce, or eliminate its research and development programs, product portfolio expansion, or commercialization efforts, which could adversely affect its business prospects.
 In the event the Company requires additional funding, there can be no assurance that it will be successful in obtaining sufficient funding on terms acceptable to the Company to fund its continuing operations, if at all.